Syrian Refugee Crisis

-More than three years after the start of the Syrian war, the humanitarian plight of more than 6 million people displaced inside Syria and the 2.5 million refugees scattered in the region is growing more dismal by the day and is currently considered the worst humanitarian crisis in the world.
+More than five years since the start of the Syrian war, the humanitarian plight of 6.6 million people displaced inside Syria and the 4.8 million refugees scattered in the region is growing more dismal by the day.
+It's considered the worst humanitarian crisis since the second World War.

 What's Happening in Syria?

-Intense fighting in Syria has forcibly displaced more people today than any other country – and there is no end to the conflict in site.
-Every day, thousands of Syrians seek protection, medical care and other urgently-needed aid, mostly in Jordan, Lebanon, Turkey, Egypt and Iraq but as far afield as Yemen and Morocco.
-By the end of 2013, more than half of the population of Syria was in need of humanitarian aid.
-According the the UNHCR, 40% of Syria's pre-conflict population has been displaced.
-At least half of displaced people are children.
+Intense fighting in Syria has forcibly displaced more people today than any other country – and there is no end in sight to the conflict.
+Every day, thousands of Syrians flee violence to seek out food, protection, medical care and other urgently-needed aid, mostly in Jordan, Lebanon, Turkey and Egypt.
+There are 12 million people inside Syria displaced or in desperate need of humanitarian aid.
+At least half of the displaced are children.

-While safer, life outside of Syria is difficult as well.
-Having left most everything behind, including their savings, the majority of the 2.5 million refugees are struggling with rising rental and living costs, and are often forced to seek refuge in vacant buildings and makeshift shelters.
+While safer, life outside of Syria is increasingly difficult.
+Having left most everything behind, the majority of the 4 million refugees are struggling to meet the most basic needs including unemployment, rising living costs and lack of education for their children.
 Housing, schools, health clinics and local economies of the host countries are overwhelmed and the needs of both refugees and the communities hosting them are growing by the day.